lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

 </interceptor-stack>
 ```

 As you can see, to define a stack you must use `<interceptor-stack/>` tag and define a `name` which must be unique across the application.
 You build your stack using `<interceptor-ref/>` tag with a `name` attribute pointing to previously defined interceptor.
-You can create stacks from existing stack to slightly modify its behavior by adding another interceptor, see the the example below:
+You can create stacks from existing stack to slightly modify its behavior by adding another interceptor, see the example below:

 ```
 <interceptor-stack name="defaultWithMessages">